oxfordmmm/catdocs/docs/source/directory.rst

 **Long-term**

-Persistent data can be available for long-term access based on cost of storage.
+Persistent data can be available for long-term access based on user wish and cost of storage.